Cash-strapped Pakistan welcomes first shipment of cut-price crude from Russia - ExBulletin

 No details have been revealed on how the payments are made.

-The Sharifs government is grappling with an unprecedented economic crisis following last summer’s devastating floods that killed more than 1,700 people and caused $30 billion in damage.
+Sharif’s government is grappling with an unprecedented economic crisis following devastating floods last summer that killed more than 1,700 people and caused $30 billion in damage.

 Meanwhile, talks with the International Monetary Fund to revive the $6 billion bailout have been on hold since December.